• Skip to primary navigation

 • A decrease in triglycerides: 26%

-There are different ways on how to integrate apple cider vinegar in your diet for weight loss.
-The easiest way is to use apple cider vinegar is by mixing it with your drinking water.
-You can also drink ACV with juice, coffee or tea.
-But, keep in mind that these beverages are all acidic.
-Thus mixing with ACV can cause a dental problem.
-It is not encouraged to mix ACV with energy drinks or soft drinks because they have high sugar content and other chemicals that can inhibit lose weight.
+There are different ways to integrate apple cider vinegar into your diet for weight loss.
+The easiest way to use apple cider vinegar is by mixing it with your drinking water.
+You can also drink ACV with juice, coffee, or tea.
+But keep in mind that these beverages are all acidic.

 What Type of ACV Should You Use for Weight Loss?